-I’ve always been a fan of salsa verde – you know, that green, tangy, incredible salsa?
+I’ve always been a fan of Mexican salsa verde – you know, that green, tangy, incredible salsa?
 But I don’t know that I could consider myself a true fan because, truthfully, I had no idea what went into it.
 I’ll be honest – I thought it was probably green tomatoes.

 So it was a bit of an epiphany when I received a bunch of tomatillos in my CSA box and I thought, gee, those might make a nice salsa.
 A little bit of research, and I forehead-bopped.
 It’s not green tomatoes that make up salsa verde, sillyhead!
 It’s freakin’ tomatillos!